ekroon/vscode-copilot-terminal-detection/README.md

 The extension provides the following commands:

 - `Copilot Terminal Detection: Detect Copilot Terminal` - Manually detect if the active terminal is from Copilot
+- `Copilot Terminal Detection: Create Marker` - Manually create a marker file for testing
-- `Copilot Terminal Detection: Show Environment Variables` - Display currently set environment variables
+- `Copilot Terminal Detection: Show Status` - Display current marker files and their status

-## Installation

-1. Clone this repository
-2. Run `npm install` to install dependencies
-3. Press `F5` to run the extension in a new Extension Development Host window
-4. Test the extension by opening terminals through Copilot

 ## Development